kristian-lange-tw/JATOS_docs/pages/JATOS-on-a-server.md

 We've produced multiple versions of JATOS.
 The simplest version is JATOS alone, but other versions are bundled with Java JRE.
 On a server, it's best (though not necessary) to install JATOS without a bundled Java.
 This will make it easier to upgrade to new Java releases.

 ### Configuration
 If JATOS runs locally it's usually not necessary to change the defaults but on a server you probably want to set up the IP and port or maybe use a different database and change the path of the study assets root folder.
-This wiki has an extra page how to [[Configure JATOS on a Server]].
+This wiki has an extra page how to [Configure JATOS on a Server](Configure-JATOS-on-a-Server.html).

 ### Change admin's password
 Every JATOS installation has the same default admin password 'admin'.
 You must change it before the server goes live.
 This can be done in the GUI: 1) login as 'admin', 2) click on your user in the header 3) Click 'Change Password'.